SnapRoute/dockerLab/README.md

                         help completing and or wish to skip over stages.
 Note, this operation will rebuild the entire container so any custom configuration will be lost.
-  --cleanup             clean/delete all containers referenced within lab
-                        topology
+  --image IMAGE         Flexswitch image to run on the container.
+Image can be
+                        the full path to .deb package or a url in which to download the image.
+By default, the flexswitch image bundled within the docker image will be deployed.
+  --upgrade UPGRADE [UPGRADE ...]
+                        Specify one or more container names to upgrade.
+To upgrade all containers within a specific lab, then use --upgrade "*" combined with --lab option.
+All containers will be upgraded to the flexswitch image provided by the --image option --cleanup             clean/delete all containers referenced within lab topology
   --repair              This script builds linux vEth interfaces and assigns